xpl/useless/README.md

 ### Recent updates / changelog

 - Forget `nodemon`, it is now built-in.
 Just add `server/Supervisor` trait to your app component, and get auto-restart on code changes.
-It is also has API for monitoring file changes for custom purposes.
+You can also track arbitrary files and folders with simple API.

 - New object formatter for `_.stringify`.
 It automatically decides between one-line and pretty-printed variants (based on output length).
 Added reading of prototype names (via `$meta`) and comprehensions of some built-in types (e.g. Node).